PseudoDevs/IamGhost/FATAL3.md

-Last updated: 2024-04-02 11:22:26
+Last updated: 2024-04-02 11:24:29
-Random Quote: There is only one success: to be able to spend your life in your own way. - Christopher Morley
+Random Quote: We cannot be more sensitive to pleasure without being more sensitive to pain. - Alan Watts